auriq/essentia_docs/source/dlv/dlv.rst

 **Directly Edit Column Specification**

 1. Follow steps 1-5 of creating a category.
-2. Click on the **Direct Edit** checkbox to allow the current column spec to be edited.
+2. Choose the table or text display icon on the far right of **Column Spec Details** to display the determined Column Specifcation in your chosen format.
 3. From here, you can change `column headers <../reference/manuals/category-rules.html#column-headers>`_ (no spaces) and assign `data types <../reference/manuals/category-rules.html#data-types>`_ in case the scan was not correct.
 4. Click on the **Save** button to save your changes.